When and how to apply for Student Finance

 What is Student Finance?

 Student Finance is the system of financial support for undergraduate students, provided by the UK government, through an organisation called Student Finance England (SFE).
-If you normally live in England and started your course from 2016, the three main elements of Student Finance for full-time undergraduate students are:
+If you normally live in England, the three main elements of Student Finance for full-time undergraduate students who start their course from 1 August 2016 are:

 - Tuition Fee Loan